Sa-ns-P/Capstone/README.md

 ## Results <a name="Results"></a>
-In this section, we will dive deep into our experimentation process, which involved exploring and testing both existing and novel churn reduction methods.
+In this section, we will discuss...

 ### Moral Approach-Avoidance <a name="Results-Moral"></a>